Skip to main content

 Teaching Interests

-I teach courses on early modern British and early American literature.
+I teach courses on early modern British, early American, and World literature.
 My classes often investigate issues surrounding the body and self, gender, identity, phenomenology, and epistemology.
+My classes are based around a variety of themes such as love, relationships, the body, and vampires/werewolves.

 Courses Taught